 \section{Experiments}

 We demonstrate the effectiveness of our method in various specialist domains with limited available image-text pairs, including remote sensing, fashion, scientific figures, and comics domains.

 \textbf{Setup.} We use a pre-trained CLIP model on natural images~\citep{radford2021learning}, called CLIP (original).
 However, this model often struggles in specialist domains.
 Therefore, we fine-tune the model with domain-specific image-text pairs, called CLIP (fine-tune).
 We compare this supervised model with semi-supervised methods using unpaired images.
 We use a batch size of 64 per GPU, with a total of 4 GPUs.
-To ensure fair GPU memory usage in semi-supervised learning, we employ 32 image-caption pairs and 32 unpaired images.
+To ensure fair GPU memory usage in semi-supervised learning, we employ 32 image-caption pairs and 32 unpaired images for each mini-batch.
 Models are evaluated on zero-shot classification and image-text retrieval tasks, measuring Top-1 classification accuracy~(\%) and recall at K (R@K).
 We report the average and standard deviation across three random seeds.
-Additional details are in Appendix~\ref{sec:details}.
+We follow the training recipe of OpenClip~\citep{ilharco_gabriel_2021_5143773} if not specified.
+Additional experimental details are in Appendix~\ref{sec:details}.